 You should stop your search for a get rich quick solution now – it will never happen – instead use your energy to try and grow your site each day by adding more content – as Google themselves say:

 They also stipulate quite clearly that web pages MUST be written for the use of your visitors only – and any pages written in an attempt to alter Ranking will result in penalties or even a total ban.

-I've been at this for 20 years this year – and with Steve (my business partner) we have 40 years of experience between us – yet for some reason some clients are not asking for the free help I would give them in SEO practices, and are heading towards disaster by looking for shortcuts – and the only people offering shortcuts are the rogues and the out-and-out thieves.
+I've been at this for 22 years this year – and with Steve and Rohit (my business partners) we have 52 years of combined experience between us – yet for some reason some clients are not asking for the free help I would give them in SEO practices, and are heading towards disaster by looking for shortcuts – and the only people offering shortcuts are the rogues and the out-and-out thieves.